bookofproofs/bookofproofs.github.io/_sources/history/18th-century/piazzi.md

 ### Mathematical Profile (Excerpt):
 * Since he is now known almost exclusively by the name Giuseppe Piazzi so we follow this standard practice.
 * His parents came from one of the wealthiest families in the Lombardy region where Giuseppe was born, around 100 km north east of Milan.
-* In fact Giuseppe was so frail when he was born that his parents feared to would not survive long enough to be baptised in a church so thy baptised him at home.
+* Giuseppe was so frail when he was born that his parents feared to would not survive long enough to be baptised in a church so thy baptised him at home.
 * Piazzi was then sent to Sant'Andrea della Valle, the Theatines basilica in Rome, to study theology.
 * While in Rome, Piazzi studied under Thomas Le Seur (1703-1770) and François Jacquier (1711-1788) who were based in the College of Trinità dei Monti.
 * Piazzi was ordained a priest in 1769 and assigned to Genoa to teach philosophy.